Whether you’re looking to spend 100 nights on the trail or want to stick to a tight budget, we’ve found the best backpacking tents of 2022.

 If you are only packing the tent for “just in case” or to mostly store gear, you can downsize to a lighter, more cramped model.
 Pay attention to dimensions in the specs from a manufacturer, as they can give you a good idea of how many sleeping pads will fit in it.

 Basic tents handle pleasant weather like a champ and can even manage light rain and wind.
 But if you plan to camp during storms (which often roll in unexpectedly), it’s worth it to save up and buy a sturdier tent.
 In the event of a storm or condensation buildup, all tents need ventilation to adequately remove moisture.

-Double-wall tents are far more common than three-season or summer tents.
+Double-wall designs are far more common for three-season or summer tents.
 Removable rain flies are a plus if all you need is a barrier from the mosquitos and you want to stargaze.

-If you are confident in the forecast, dropping the fly can bring you to what some call “trail weight,” which refers to leaving out all the extra parts you can to the bare minimum weight.
+If you are confident in the forecast, dropping the fly can bring you to what some call “trail weight,” which refers to leaving out the extra parts to achieve the bare minimum weight.

 Vestibules are an important feature to have in inclement weather.
 They act as a miniature mudroom and provide space for gear storage.

 The Big Agnes Copper Spur adds a unique design with its awning vestibules.
 Sealed seams also help buffer against the elements and leakage.

 If you plan to use a tent in a wet, rainy, or snowy environment, consider doing this yourself, as seams are a weak point in the waterproof protection of a fly or single-wall tent.
 Conveniently, Six Moon Designs will seam-seal its tents for an extra fee, but this will likely delay shipping time.